jspecify/jspecify/docs/tsttcpw.rst

    used in `capture conversion <#capture-conversion>`__

       No value, including ``null`` itself, has this type.

+-  the null base type with nullness operator ``MINUS_NULL``

+      This is equivalent to the previous type.
+Tools may use the 2 interchangeably.

 -  the null base type with nullness operator ``UNION_NULL``: the type of the null reference